Python-PyQt/PyQt6-Docs/descriptions/QtCore/QSocketNotifier-c.rst

 .. _qsocketnotifier-write-notifiers:

 Once you have opened a device using a low-level (usually platform-specific) API, you can create a socket notifier to monitor the file descriptor.
-If the descriptor is passed to the notifier's constructor, the socket notifier is enabled by default, i.e. it emits the :sip:ref:`~PyQt6.QtCore.QSocketNotifier.activated` signal whenever a socket event corresponding to its type occurs.
-Connect the :sip:ref:`~PyQt6.QtCore.QSocketNotifier.activated` signal to the slot you want to be called when an event corresponding to your socket notifier's type occurs.
+If the descriptor is passed to the notifier's constructor, the socket notifier is enabled by default, i.e. it emits the activated() signal whenever a socket event corresponding to its type occurs.
+Connect the activated() signal to the slot you want to be called when an event corresponding to your socket notifier's type occurs.

 You can create a socket notifier with no descriptor assigned.
 In this case, you should call the :sip:ref:`~PyQt6.QtCore.QSocketNotifier.setSocket` function after the descriptor has been obtained.